michaelfai0529/PortfolioProjects/ReadMe.md

 👀 I’m interested in Data_Analysis and tring to combine it with my Business knodgwledge to generate Enormous Value.

 📝 I start this project to apply my analysis skill on SQL, Tableau & Python.
-This project shows of analysis on the Covid_19 Data.
+This project shows my analysis on the Covid_19 Data.

 💞️ I’m looking to collaborate on an exciting and dynamic working environment in data analysis feild.